DigitalState/Platform/README.md

 ## Quickstart

-To quickly get started with an installed sandbox environment, consult the [dev environment](/platform/documentation/environments/dev/index.md) documentation.
+To install a tagged release in dev mode, consult the [dev environment](/platform/documentation/environments/dev/index.md) documentation.

+To install the latest code in lab mode, consult the [lab environment](/platform/documentation/environments/lab/index.md) documentation.

 ## Requirements